atreyasha/i3-balance-workspace/README.md

 # i3-balance-workspace

-Balance windows and workspace sizes in i3wm.
+Balance windows and workspaces in i3wm.
 Functionality is similar to the `Emacs` command `M-x balance-windows`.

 ## Installation